joplin/gsoc/readme.md

 - [How to build the apps](https://github.com/laurent22/joplin/blob/dev/readme/dev/BUILD.md)
 - [How to contribute](https://github.com/laurent22/joplin/blob/dev/readme/dev/index.md)

 ## Programming Language

-- Any new application or plugin should be done using TypeScript.
-- For web publishing, please use WebPack.
-- For UI, we use React/Redux.
-Make sure you use React Hooks when creating new components.
-- For styling, we use SASS.

-In general, all applications share the same back-end written in TypeScript or JavaScript (Node.js), with Redux for state management.
-The back-end runs locally.
+In general, all applications share the same back-end written in TypeScript or JavaScript (Node.js).

 The desktop GUI, as listed on the [Joplin's website](https://joplinapp.org/help/install) is done using Electron and React.